johnsonjh/latindate/README.md

 The text translated to English reads:

-> "Last revised on the sixth day before the
+> Last revised on the sixth day before the
 > [kalends](https://en.wikipedia.org/wiki/Calends)
-> of July, in the year of our Lord 2025"
+> of July, in the year of our Lord 2025

 or, more succinctly:

-> "Last revised June 26 2025".
+> Last revised June 26 2025

 The Latin text is output in lower case, with words delimited by interpunct (`·`) characters, followed by Unicode zero-width space characters, for easier